python/devguide/developer-workflow/psrt.rst

 and reassign the vulnerability report appropriately.

-Coordinators are expected to collaborate with other PSRT members and core developers when needed for guidance on affect-ness, severity, advisory text, and fixes.
+Coordinators are expected to collaborate with other PSRT members and core developers when needed for guidance on whether the report is an actual vulnerability, severity, advisory text, and fixes.

 **The vulnerability coordination process is:**